hoxo-m/dplyr.teradata/README.md

 The package provides a Teradata backend for **dplyr**.

-It makes it possible to operate [Teradata Database](https://www.teradata.com/products-and-services/teradata-database/) in the same way as manipulating data frames with **dplyr** package.
+It makes it possible to operate [Teradata Database](https://www.teradata.com/products-and-services/teradata-database/) in the same way as manipulating data frames with **dplyr**.

 ``` r
 library(dplyr.teradata)